abughiyats/abughiyats/README.md

 [![Instagram Badge](https://img.shields.io/badge/abughiyaats-informational?style=flat&logo=instagram&logoColor=white&color=eb3489)](https://instagram.com/abughiyaats)
 [![Github Badge](https://img.shields.io/badge/abughiyats-informational?style=flat&logo=github&logoColor=white&color=343536)](https://github.com/abughiyats)

-I have enthusiasm in technology and want to be a software engineer who can solve user problems.
+You can call me Angga or Abu Ghiyats, I have enthusiasm in technology and want to be a software engineer who can solve user problems.
 My ambition to become a Software Engineer is to contribute to providing innovations in developing useful applications and optimizing work for the general public.

 ### Skills ✨
 ```